plebbit/plebbit-js/README.md

 Signature {
   signature: string, // data in base64
   publicKey: buffer, // include public key (marshalled, like IPNS does it) because the IPNS name is just a hash of it
-  version: string // multiple versions to allow signing with metamask or to change the signature fields or algorithm }
+  type: string // multiple versions/types to allow signing with metamask/other wallet or to change the signature fields or algorithm
+}
 Subplebbit (IPNS record): {
   title: string,